SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Ping_Monitoring/Tutorial_Apps_Ping_Monitoring_App.md

 ## Step 5: Filter and access destination details

-1. Open the Grid View, which shows all the active destinations sorted by cycle packet loss.
+1. In the app, go to the *Grid View* page, which shows all the active destinations sorted by cycle packet loss.
-1. Use the filter panel to the left of the grid to look for specific destinations.
+2. In the left panel, select skyline.be in the section *Destination Address*.
+This is going to  filter out all other destinations in the grid.
-1. Click on any destination to open its details, which include Host Information, Results, and Settings.
+3. Click the destination tile in the grid to open its details, which include Host Information, Results, and Settings.
+4. Close the right panel by clicking the *Close* button near the top-right corner.

 ![filtering and details](~/user-guide/images/Filter_Details-PingMonitoring.gif)

 ## Step 6: Delete a destination

-To finalize this tutorial, you will delete one or more of the destinations you created.
+To finalize this tutorial, you will delete all the destinations you created.
 Please take a look at [deleting a destination](xref:Ping_Monitoring_managing_groups_destinations#deleting-a-destination) if you have questions on how to do so.

+First, navigate to the *Destinations* page, then follow these steps for each destination:
+1. Click the garbage can icon next to the destination you want to delete.
+2. In the confirmation dialog, click *Next* to permanently delete the destination.

 ![delete destination](~/user-guide/images/Delete_Destination-PingMonitoring.gif)